cgoliver/cgoliver.github.io/research.md

 ---

-So much depends upon the structure of protein and RNA.

-The 3D spatial arrangement (geometry/structure) of biomolecules dictates what kinds of physical interactions are favorable and therefore which biological functions are accessible to DNA/RNA/proteins.
+The spatial arrangement in 3D (structure) of biomolecules dictates what kinds of physical interactions are favorable and therefore which biological functions are accessible to DNA/RNA/proteins.
 Finding exactly which geometrical patterns within these molecules are the ones we should pay attention to is a needle in the haystack problem.
 In this group, we take the data-driven approach.
 That is, we build **scalable structure-aware** algorithms that process the growing datasets of biological structures to identify patterns which influence function.